anasokan/findTlsVersion/README.md

 ## Configuration

-- You can modify the `hostname` variable in the script to specify a different server and port to check.
+- You can specifyt the host and port using the arguments --host and --port

 - The `tls_versions` list in the script contains the TLS versions to check.
 You can customize this list to include or exclude specific versions.